Johannes Blaskowitz: Interwar period

-Blaskowitz's war service secured him a place in the small postwar Reichswehr during the Weimar Republic, through whose ranks he rose to the rank of General.
+Blaskowitz's war service secured him a place in the small postwar during the Weimar Republic, through whose ranks he rose to the rank of General.
 His attitude towards the Nazis' seizure of power in 1933 was reportedly indifferent because he believed that the armed forces should be "politically neutral".

 In early 1939 he commanded the German forces that occupied Czechoslovakia, and was promoted to General of Infantry and given command of the 8th Army just prior to the outbreak of World War II.
 He was mocked because of the poor Czech language used in the first decree as the occupation commander.
 It was immediately replaced by the corrected version of the decree.